lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 ## Accessing GPUs in the LU-partition

 Some compute nodes in the Lund University partition are equipped with GPUs, which are placed in the **gpua100** partition.
-At the time of this revision, there are six nodes with A100 NVIDIA GPUs available.
+At the time of this revision, there are six nodes with A100 NVIDIA GPUs and AMD CPUs available.
 These nodes feature two AMD EPYC 7413 24-Core processors, a total fo 48 cores.
 These nodes are equiped with 512 GB of RAm.
 To access these nodes, you must include the line

 ```bash
 #SBATCH -p gpua100